civo-learn/civo-kubeflow/README.md

 terraform apply --var-file="vars.tfvars"
 ```

-5. Retrieve the kubeconfig from the Civo dashboard and load it into kubecontext.
+5. Retrieve the kubeconfig from the Civo dashboard and load it into your kubecontext.

-## Deploying DeployKF
+## ArgoCD (Optional)

-DeployKF is deployed through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), which is already installed on the cluster provisioned through Terraform.
+[DeployKF](https://www.deploykf.org/) is deployed through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), which is already installed on the cluster provisioned through Terraform.
 You can access the ArgoCD Web UI to see the DeployKF application being deployed.
 This is optional but recommended to see if anything goes wrong during the deployment.

 You can first expose the ArgoCD service by patching the service to use a LoadBalancer: